Large-Scale Optical Neural Networks based on Photoelectric Multiplication

 \subsection{Discussion}

 This paper has presented a new architecture for optically accelerated deep learning that is scalable to large problems and can operate at high speeds with low energy consumption.
-Our approach takes advantage of the photoelectric effect, via the relation $I \propto |E|^2$, to compute the required matrix products opto-electronically, obviating the need for all-optical nonlinearity that has hobbled past approaches to optical computing \cite{Miller2010b}.
-Since the device can be constructed with free-space optical components, it can scale to much larger sizes than nanophotonic implementations \cite{Shen2017}, being ultimately limited by the size of the detector array ($N \gtrsim 10^6$).
+Our approach takes advantage of the photoelectric effect, via the relation $I \propto |E|^2$, to compute the required matrix products opto-electronically \rmh{without need for an all-optical nonlinearity, a key difficulty that has hobbled conventional approaches to optical computing \cite{Miller2010b}}.
+Since the device can be constructed with free-space optical components, it can scale to much larger sizes than \rmh{purely} nanophotonic implementations \cite{Shen2017}, being ultimately limited by the size of the detector array ($N \gtrsim 10^6$).

 A key advantage to this scheme is that the multiplication itself is performed passively by optical interference, so the main speed and energy costs are associated with routing data into and out of the device.
 For a matrix multiplication $C_{m\times n} = A_{m\times k} B_{k\times n}$, the input/output (I/O) energy scales as $O(mk) + O(nk) + O(mn)$, while the number of MACs scales as $O(mnk)$.
 For moderately large problems found in convolutional neural-network layers ($m, n, k \geq 100$) with moderate I/O energies ($\sim$pJ), performance in the $\sim$10 fJ/MAC range should be feasible, which is 2--3 orders of magnitude smaller than for state-of-the-art CMOS circuits \cite{Keckler2011, Chen2014, Jouppi2017}.
 Advances in optical interconnects \cite{Timurdogan2014, Sun2015, Atabaki2018} may reduce the I/O energies by large factors \cite{Miller2017}, translating to further improvements in energy per MAC.